-Tax Resolution Lawyers Assisting Taxpayers in Georgia
+Tax Relief Lawyers Assisting Taxpayers in Atlanta

 Fortress Financial Services is a nationwide tax resolution services company that offers assistance with all Georgia individual and business unpaid tax debt and many other back tax matters.
 Our team of six tax attorneys has over 60 years of combined experience resolving tax liabilities, and takes pride in seeing people who come to us get the tax relief benefits they need.
 We also sincerely care about our clients and handle all cases with the utmost compassion.